-I am a second-year PhD student just about to start my third year of study at Queen Mary.
-My area of research is number theory specifically answering questions about the Fourier coefficients of different families of modular forms, under the supervision of Dr Abhishek Saha.
+I am a third year PhD student and my area of research is number theory, specifically answering questions about the Fourier coefficients of different families of modular forms, under the supervision of Dr Abhishek Saha.
 Over the last year, my research has been focussed on Hilbert modular forms whereby I have tried to answer some questions about their Fourier coefficients at cusps.
 Moving forward, I will be studying Manin's constant and the p-adic valuation of the Fourier coefficients of modular forms at cusps.
 All this research has been fully supported by the Leverhulme Trust.

 Throughout my time at Queen Mary, I have had the chance to be involved in internal seminars and study groups.
 Since Queen Mary is part of the London Group I have also been able to be a part of the London Analytic Number Theory Study Group and Seminar.
 This has been a great experience to meet and discuss mathematics with fellow PhD students from other London based universities.